Mathematical modelling of zika virus in Brazil: Introduction

 The zika virus (ZIKV) was first isolated in 1947 from a sentinel rhesus monkey in the Zika forest in Uganda (see~\cite{Dicketal1952}) and was classified by sequence analysis into two genotypes, African and Asian (see~\cite{Fayeal2013}).
 In April 2007, a large epidemic of Asian genotype ZIKV was reported in Yap Island and Guam, Micronesia.
 Between 2013-2014 the Asian genotype caused epidemics reported in several Pacific Islands, including French Polynesia, New Caledonia, Cook Islands, Tahiti, and Easter Island. (see~\cite{FariaEtAl2016} and \cite{BerkowitzEtAl2016}).

 In a general review published in 2014 by Ioos et al.~\cite{Ioosal2014} it was reported that the ZIKV infection caused two major epidemics in Pacific previously naive territories, in less than a decade.
 This emergent arbovirosis transmitted by mosquitoes of the Aedesgenus has a high potential for spreading in countries where the vector is present.
+In March 2015, the first endogenous transmission of Zika virus in Brazil was reported.
+Subsequent studies in mice suggest that the virus could attack the adult brain as well (see \cite{Bernardo2016} and \cite{LiHetal2016}).